ynx0/website/src/features/plugins.md

         └── FooTransformer.js
 ```

-In your root package.json, you can define a dependency on the `parcel-transformer-foo` package using the `link:` protocol.
+In your root package.json, you can define a dependency on the `parcel-transformer-foo` package using the `file:` protocol.

 {% sample %}
 {% samplefile "package.json" %}